Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 *Abu Hiyan* said:

-> It is not benefitting to say that he was taken to guidance after being ignorant as prophets are protected from this.
+> It is not befitting to say that he was guided after being ignorant as prophets are protected from this.

 *Ibn Abbas* said: